brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

    Resets domain GPOs via a user-friendly GUI and re-synchronizes policies to ensure accurate application across the domain.

 8. **Copy-and-Sync-Folder-to-ADComputers-viaGPO.ps1**
-   Synchronizes folders from a network location to AD computers, ensuring that only new or updated files are copied while outdated files are removed, with full logging.
+   Synchronizes folders from a network location to AD computers, ensuring that only new or updated files are copied and outdated files are removed, with full logging.

 9. **Create-NewDHCPReservations.ps1**
-   Streamlines the process of adding new DHCP reservations by allowing users to select domains, DHCP scopes, and choose available IP addresses from the free range within a scope.
+   Streamlines adding new DHCP reservations by allowing users to select domains, DHCP scopes, and choose available IP addresses from the free range within a scope.

 10. **Create-OUsDefaultADStructure.ps1**
     Helps create a standardized AD infrastructure by defining predefined OUs, streamlining domain setup or reorganization.